PranavBarthwal/backend-generator-cli/README.md

 -   Add more predefined snippets for common backend use cases.
 -   Add a controller to get the most in-demand snippets.
--   Implementing a feature that tracks and counts the number of downloads for each snippet.

 ## Our Contributors